agustind/php-ethereum-signature-validation/README.md

-## PHP library to validate Ethereum signatures
+## Validate Ethereum signatures from PHP

 If you want to authenticate a user via an Ethereum wallet from PHP, or restrict certain server-side functionalities to only allowed wallets, you can request for a signed message on the frontend using a library like Ethers.js or Web3.js and pass the wallet address and signature as parameters